peterhinch/micropython-iot/README.md

 # 2. Design

-The code is asynchronous and based on `uasyncio` (`asyncio` on the server side).
+The code is asynchronous and based on `asyncio`.
 Client applications on the ESP8266 import `client.py` which provides the interface to the link.
-The server side application (written in CPython) uses `server_cp.py`.
+The server side application uses `server_cp.py`.

 Messages are required to be complete lines of text.
 They typically comprise an arbitrary Python object encoded using JSON and terminated with a newline.